Skip to main

 Flexible plastic packaging represents a quarter of all UK consumer plastic packaging, but according to the UK Plastics Pact 2019/20 annual report only 6% is currently recycled.

-This issue has become increasingly urgent for the producers of flexible plastics with upcoming EPR measures, including a Plastic Packaging Tax on plastic that contains less than 30% recycled content due to be introduced in April 2022, set to significantly increase their responsibility for the material they place onto the market.
+This issue has become increasingly urgent for the producers of flexible plastics with upcoming packaging EPR measures, including a Plastic Packaging Tax on plastic that contains less than 30% recycled content due to be introduced in April 2022, set to significantly increase their responsibility for the material they place onto the market.

 Funded by the Ecosurety Exploration Fund